Summary: HP Spectre x360 Is a Lemon! Details? Read below and in the previous article linked.

 A Review Rejected, Surprise!

-In the meantime, I wrote a review on HP Web site about this product which they offer to anyone.
+In the meantime, I wrote a review on the HP Web site about this product which they offer to anyone.
 I read their guidelines and did not use any obscenities, mention any names, did not include any spam, or any links, I stuck to the problems I had with the computer.
 Yesterday, I heard from the review approval team that my review did not follow their guidelines and therefore could not be published.
 I replied and asked to see where I violated the guidelines, but I am not holding my breath to hear from them.
-They essentially want good reviews or reviews that talk about trivial problems.
+They essentially want good reviews, or reviews that talk about trivial problems.
 Obviously, they do not want to hear real-world problems.
 Furthermore, they don’t want real problems to be visible to potential buyers.

 A Warning to Those Considering HP, Don’t